 DID YOU KNOW?

-- It takes approximately 12 million barrels of oil to produce the 100 million plastic bags used in the United States every year.
+- It takes approximately 12 million barrels of oil to produce the 100 billion plastic bags used in the United States every year.

 - 50 million plastic bags end up as litter every year, costing taxpayers $10 billion to clean up.